 To apply, click on a link below.
 For more information or questions, please email firstname.lastname@example.org.

-SIGN-UP FOR CONVERSATION FRIEND OR INTERNATIONAL FRIEND PROGRAM IS NOW CLOSED.
+SIGN-UP FOR CONVERSATION FRIEND IS NOW CLOSED.
+IT WILL OPEN UP AGAIN IN OCTOBER.

 The Mills International Center offers programs and resources including cultural events, weekly international coffee hour, movie nights, and programs that promote relationship building.
 The Mills International Center is located in the EMU at the heart of the University of Oregon campus.
 For more information, call 541-346-0887.